Coronavirus (COVID-19) domestic travel restrictions and remote area access

 Remote area restrictions

 Some remote communities may still have local restrictions in place for who can enter and leave the community.
+Check with your local state or territory health department.

 Whether you’re travelling in Australia or overseas, make sure you know the facts about COVID-19.